 - Please note that although there are no public parking spaces or Blue Badge parking spaces available at Fermain for road safety reasons, prohibited street permits can be issued temporarily to enable Blue Badge holders to be dropped off and collected at Fermain Bay.
 In addition, taxis are permitted access to Fermain Lane without the requirement to hold a prohibited street permit for the purpose of collecting and dropping off passengers.

 - If you require access, please complete the relevant application form below.
 Further information about prohibited streets can be found in the download section.

 - Prohibited street application form (Resident) [334kb]

 - Prohibited street application form for un/loading purposes [358kb]

 Oversized and Overweight Vehicles, Abnormal Loads and Vehicle Escorts

-- An oversize vehicle is one that exceeds Guernsey's normal restrictions on maximum weight, length or width.
-Regulations on oversized vehicles
+- An oversized vehicle is one that exceeds Guernsey's normal restrictions on maximum weight, length or width.

 - An abnormal load means a large or heavy object that overhangs the carrying vehicle.